 Name it correctly

-Although the name is descriptive, always try to adjust it to the correct type of task that you’re getting.
+Although the name is descriptive, constantly adjust it to the correct type of task you’re getting.
 For example, “When a new task is created in the To-Do List Planner.”
 Always build the name so that other people can understand what you are using without opening the trigger and checking the details.

 Always add a comment.

 Adding a comment will also help to avoid mistakes.
-You don’t need to indicate the group or the planner because the person can see it, but it’s important to define what data is returned, if there are restrictions or filters, and if the data is sorted or not.
+You don’t need to indicate the group or the planner because the person can see it, but it’s essential to define what data is returned, if there are restrictions or filters, and if the data is sorted.
 Include any other data that is important to know.
-It’s important to enable faster debugging when something goes wrong.
+It’s essential to enable faster debugging when something goes wrong.

 Always deal with errors.

 I know that this is strange since the trigger usually won’t return an error.
-But it’s important to validate if the data that is received is in the format you expect.
+But it’s important to validate if the received data is in the format you expect.
 For example, if you have a field that is essential for your Flow to run but is not in the trigger, it doesn’t make sense to continue.
-Return an error and issue warnings so that these errors won’t fall in the cracks.
+Return an error and issue warnings so these errors won’t fall through the cracks.

 Back to the Power Automate Trigger Reference.